 The Benefits of a Wireless Phone System

-DECT 6.0 Phones Do Not Interfere with WiFi Routers
+DECT 6.0 Phones Do Not Interfere With WiFi Routers

 Older phones use the same frequency that Internet WiFi routers use.
-Any phone using the 2.4 Ghz range will cause Internet interference since WiFi is at 2.4 Ghz.
+Any phone using the 2.4 GHz range will cause Internet interference since WiFi is at 2.4 GHz.

 The Panasonic is a DECT 6.0 phone.
 That means it uses a higher frequency.
 So it works well in today's environment without interfering with WiFi.
 The digital signal at that higher frequency also has a better range with less power requirement, so it lengthens the battery life between charges.

-Auto Economy Mode Extends Phone Battery Life
+The Economy Mode Extends Battery Life

 Panasonic has an Economy Mode that automatically reduces transmit power requirements between the handset and the base station when it's close enough.
 This helps extend phone battery life.
-"ECO" will display on the screen as shown in the close-up image earlier above.
+"ECO" will display on the screen, as shown in the close-up image earlier above.

 Cell phones use a much higher power to access cell sites up to two miles away.